MicrosoftDocs/altspace-vr/altspace-vr/getting-started/oculus-controls.md

 * Selecting the dotted icon to open the app's menu.
 * Selecting 'permissions' from the drop-down menu that appears.

-This will load a 'Permissions' UI that will allow you to toggle on and toggle off permissions on a per-item basis for each app.
+A 'Permissions' UI will load, which you can toggle on and off on a per-item basis for each app.